 - Farewell Lunch at restaurant Les Ombres

-This morning we visit the Musée du quai Branly, designed by arguably France’s most famous contemporary architect, Jean Nouvel.
-We shall view the Living Wall by Patrick Blanc, an extraordinary vertical garden rich in verdant textures.
-We shall enjoy an exclusive visit before the museum opens its doors to the public.
-Inaugurated in 2006, it is dedicated to Indigenous art from Asia, Africa, Oceania and the Americas, housing 370,000 objects, including Australian Indigenous paintings specially commissioned by Jean Nouvel as permanent installations.
+We then visit the Musée du quai Branly, designed by arguably France’s most famous contemporary architect, Jean Nouvel.
+Inaugurated in 2006, it is dedicated to Indigenous art from Asia, Africa, Oceania and the Americas, housing 370,000 objects (including Australian Indigenous paintings specially commissioned by Jean Nouvel as permanent installations).
 The spectacular rooftop features a painting from contemporary Aboriginal artist Lena Nyadbi that can be seen from the Eiffel Tower.
+We shall also view the Living Wall by Patrick Blanc, an extraordinary vertical garden rich in verdant textures.

 Day 14: Friday 25 October, Paris